davidjb/2021-hard-drive-tables-talk/slides.md

 ![first table](img/first-table.jpg) <!-- .element class="plain stretch" style="max-height: 45vh;" -->

 Notes:
-* Can't be here tonight – it's "in production"
+* First HDD can't be here tonight – it's "in production"
-* First one is from an old server cluster, ~40 pristine, identical shaped/weighted 40GB drives)
+* Old server cluster: identical 40GB drives, perfect
-* Considered a few other designs but this is light enough to carry (12kg) but still sturdy enough to hold weight / be upright
+* Considered other designs but this is light to carry (12kg) and sturdy/large enough to stay upright & hold weight

-  * Original plans were for a mega table of 108 drives / 65kg @ 600g each
+  * Original plans were 108 drives / 65kg @ 600g each: NO!

 * Stick w/ Liquid nails!
-* Rubber stoppers on top to support/hold the glass
+* Rubber stoppers on top to hold the glass
 * Glass from 2nd hand store
-* Total bill: $10
+* Total bill: ~$10
 * And maybe it's not as cool as...

 ---